firebase/functions-samples/user-data-cleanup/README.md

  1. You must have the Firebase CLI installed.
 If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
  1. Configure the CLI locally by using `firebase use --add` and select your project in the list.
  1. Install dependencies locally by running: `cd functions; npm install; cd -`
  1. Run local tests using `cd functions; npm test`
  1. Deploy your project using `firebase deploy`
  1. Initialized the library `npm start <project-id>`.
-If you don't know your project ID, run `firebase list` and look for the row with `(current)` by the name.
+If you don't know your project ID, run `firebase list | grep current`
  1. Please go to the url `https://us-central1-<project-id>.cloudfunctions.net/showWipeoutConfig` to verify the wipeout rules.
 The webpage will show the source of these wipeout